Ashok Shah: The Passing of a Distinguished Collector

 “As a child it was usual to play in those cars.
 My favourite was a Morris 25 from 1938, and when that Morris was sold, I was very disappointed.
 I decided that I would collect old cars when I grew up.”

 A promise made and a promise kept.
-At one point in time, Ashok Shah had more than 25 cars and over 50 motorcycles, but since then he decided to rationalise and bring down the number to a more manageable dozen cars and five bikes.
+At one point in time, Ashok Shah had more than 25 cars and over 50 motorcycles, but he then decided to rationalise and bring down the number to a more manageable dozen cars and five bikes.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_03